TribeMedia/loopback-example-recipes/docs/model-recipes.md

     });
 ````

-To expose the model as REST APIs, use the following:
+To expose the model as a REST API, use the following:

 ```javascript
     var app = loopback();